kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 82: May 22, 2020

+**Today's Progress**: I worked on the LibSys project.
+I added an emitter to the formComponent component so I can handle the specific services in their own components.
+I also started implementing the AuthorService.

+**Thoughts**: Not gonna overthink my wins for today!!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/biblioteca-kr/commit/4b296e16ec669268dd31cb8af3947f7a01835205)

+---

 ### Day 81: May 21, 2020

 **Today's Progress**: I worked on the LibSys project.
 I wokred on the forms.
 First I was going to be using the Reactive Forms approach but since I read some documentation and I decided to use the template-driven approach instead.
 I need to read more but I'm satisfied with the solution I ended up using.